 Peak Atlantic hurricane season is here!
 This is the time when Virginia typically experiences its most destructive tropical cyclones.
-This year's above-average season forecast by the National Weather Service included sixteen to twenty named tropical storms between June 1st and November 30th in the Atlantic hurricane basin.
-Three to five of those are predicted to turn into major hurricanes between August 15th and November 30th.
+NOAA has increased its prediction for the ongoing 2023 Atlantic hurricane season to an above-normal level of activity.
+Record-warm Atlantic sea surface temperatures are likely to counterbalance the ongoing El Nino event.
+Scientists are predicting 14-21 named tropical storms in the Atlantic hurricane basin and 6-11 hurricanes (winds of 74 mph or greater).
+Of those, 2-5 of those could turn into major hurricanes, category three or higher.
 Here at NNINS, we never underestimate the possible impact any big storm can have on Virginians, and for good reason.
 We know from experience it only takes ONE hurricane to devastate your home and property, resulting in costly wind and flood damage.

 Start prepping for peak hurricane season now with our Hurricane Preparedness Guide.
 Besides having a good family plan, you can also think ahead about preparing your home, inside and out.
 We know from decades of home insurance claims that hurricanes impacting Virginia can pose four main risks to your home.

 How to prepare the outside of your home for a hurricane